cshum/imagor/docs/docs/storage.md

 imagor `Loader`, `Storage` and `Result Storage` are the building blocks for loading and saving images from various sources:

-- `Loader` loads image.
-Enable `Loader` where you wish to load images from, but without modifying it e.g. static directory.
+- `Loader` loads source images.
-- `Storage` loads and saves image.
-This allows subsequent requests for the same image loads directly from the storage, instead of HTTP source.
+- `Storage` loads and saves source images for reuse on later requests.
-- `Result Storage` loads and saves the processed image.
-This allows subsequent request of the same parameters loads from the result storage, saving processing resources.
+- `Result Storage` loads and saves processed images for reuse on later requests.

 imagor provides built-in adaptors that support HTTP(s), Proxy, File System, AWS S3 and Google Cloud Storage.
 By default, `HTTP Loader` is used as fallback.
 You can choose to enable additional adaptors that fit your use cases.